jplattel/jplattel.nl/content/client/hogeschool-van-amsterdam.md

 For the [Amsterdam University of Applied Science](https://www.amsterdamuas.com/) I've build a application that let's people discover & connect with Talent initiatives within the Amsterdam Metropolitan Region.

-The entire stack of the web application is based on modern technology & build entirely with javascript.
+The entire stack of the web application is based on modern technology & build entirely with _javascript_.

 The backend is done with [Strapi](https://strapi.io/) and the frontend run with [Sapper](https://sapper.svelte.dev/) & [Svelte](https://svelte.dev/).